Click here for a printable version of the rules.

 20. Battery / Starter: One 12 volt passenger car battery only, must be securely mounted between and above frame rails, and positive terminal must be covered.
 Battery must be in Marine type case if mounted in driver compartment.
 Starter must bolt in OEM location.
 Car must have capability of starting without being pushed or pulled.
 Car must leave initial staging area on demand, unaided, or go to rear of that race.
 Battery disconnect switch required within reach of the driver and 12” of gear shift levers and clearly marked "OFF" and "ON".

-21. Gauges / Electronics: No transmitting or listening devices.
-No timing retard controls, or digital gauges (including tach).
+21. Gauges / Electronics: No timing retard controls, or digital gauges (including tach).
 No electronic monitoring computer devices capable of storing or transmitting information except analog tach.
 No ignition control boxes.
 12 volt ignition system and OEM HEI distributor only.
 Ford/Chrysler may use HEI distributor.
 No billet distributors or crank triggers.
 All ignition rotors, caps, coils and modules must remain OEM-appearing.
 No electronic traction control devices.
 No transmitting devises.
 RaceCeiver is allowed but not mandatory.
 Crate engine MUST use MSD #8728 rev-control and 6,200 rpm chip.
 Claim engine MAY use MSD #8728 rev-control with any rpm chip.
 Rev-control must be mounted under hood on engine firewall and accessible for inspection with rev limiter facing upward.
 No ignition boxes.
 All wiring must be visible for inspection.